Bambaclad1/A_way_through_the_forest/README.md

 # A Way Through the Forest

 Hi!
-My name is Ramandeep Singh, and this is my game.
+My name is Raman, and this is my game.
 I will give you a disclaimer, and that is to please mind my broken English.
 English is not my main language, and especially grammar is a subject I suck at.
 But I try my best!
 While I speak Dutch, I find it more convenient to explain this in English, because of  the sake of unity engine being a English program.

 My first project was supposed to be a FPS shooter, largely inspired by Superhot, but I scrapped it as my knowledge of scripting was pretty weak.
 So I had some thinking going on.